shossjer/ful/README.md

 as it is already).
 None of these paths lead to optimal C++.

-In order to guarantee some sort of performance improvements, this library can run benchmarks against the following libraries (with implementations of strings that may or may not contain some support for Unicode):
+In order to guarantee some sort of performance improvements, this library can run benchmarks against string/unicode functionality using the many alternative libraries listed in the section below.

+## Alternatives?

+The following list of libraries are summarized here in order to put ful into some sort of context.
+It is ordered alphabetically.

 * asmlib - https://www.agner.org/optimize/#asmlib